 Yes.
-Searsville Dam is regularly inspected by the state's Division of Safety of Dams and is considered to be safe for seismic, sediment and flood-load conditions.
-That agency reiterated the dam's safety as recently as Dec.
+Searsville Dam is regularly inspected by the state's Division of Safety of Dams.
+That agency confirmed the dam's safety as recently as Dec.
 28, 2012, in a letter that says: "The dam is considered safe for continued use and no additional engineering or geologic analyses involving the dam, abutments, or foundation are judged necessary at this time."
-The 68-foot-high concrete gravity dam, comprised of large concrete blocks and a stout cross section, according to the state "is considered stable for the static, seismic and flood loading conditions and has an outlet capacity capable of meeting our requirements."
+The 68-foot-high concrete gravity dam, comprised of large concrete blocks and a stout cross section, according to the state, "is considered stable for the static, seismic and flood loading conditions and has an outlet capacity capable of meeting our requirements."

-Who are the members of the Searsville Steering Committee?
+Who were the members of the Searsville Steering Committee?

-The committee is co-chaired by Jean McCown, Stanford director of community relations, and Chris Field, faculty director of Jasper Ridge and professor of biology and of environmental Earth system science.
-The Committee includes prominent faculty: Jeffrey Koseff, co-director of the Woods Institute for the Environment; Pamela Matson, dean of the School of Earth Sciences; Buzz Thompson Jr., professor of natural resources law and co-director of the Woods Institute for the Environment; David Freyberg, professor of civil engineering and hydrology; and Richard White, professor of history.
+The committee was co-chaired by Jean McCown, Stanford director of community relations, and Chris Field, professor of interdisciplinary environmental sciences, Earth system science and biology, faculty director of Jasper Ridge Biological Preserve and director of the Carnegie Institution's Department of Global Ecology.
+The committee includes prominent faculty: Jeffrey Koseff, co-director of the Woods Institute for the Environment; Pamela Matson, dean of the School of Earth, Energy & Environmental Sciences; Buzz Thompson Jr., professor of natural resources law and co-director of the Stanford Woods Institute for the Environment; David Freyberg, associate professor of civil engineering and hydrology; and Richard White, professor of history.
 Staff members include senior leadership and specialists in conservation, land use, environmental sustainability and water conservation.

 More information on Stanford and the Searsville Dam: http://news.stanford.edu/searsville/